Through the Blue

 We spent hours pouring over where to stay to avoid insufferable travel times in the car with kids.
 Up north with the island’s dramatic pin-up sights (including Myrtos beach and Assos village)?
 The western Paliki peninsula?
 Or its southwestern coast (starting from Lourdata towards the capital of Argostoli) with its sandy and child-friendly bays?

-Perhaps quite predictably, we settled for the last option, in the little-known village of Vlahata.
-Yet ended up having morning coffees in neighbouring Lourdata so often we’d seek accommodation there the next time around.
+We settled for the last option in the little-known village of Vlahata.
+But ended up having morning coffees in neighbouring Lourdata so often we’d seek accommodation there the next time around.

 Lourdata beach on calm mornings shows off surreal shades of mystic grey sand and aquamarine

-Lourdata is a seaside village with a drizzle of boutique hotels, tavernas, and cafes.
-There’s significant benefit in staying steps from the sea, especially when scorching summer months rule out swimming from 11am to 4pm.
+Lourdata is a seaside village with a sprinkling of boutique hotels, tavernas, and cafes.
+There’s significant benefit in staying steps from the sea, especially when a scorching summer rules out swimming from 11am to 4pm.
 And the beach at Lourdata is a lovely one.
-Particularly in the mornings when its aquamarine waters are calm, sparkling as they dapple over mystic grey sand.
+Particularly in the mornings when calm, aquamarine waters shimmer as they dapple gently over mystic grey sand.

 There are many other options, of course.
 And while we enjoy spontaneity in our escapes, this is an island that benefits from thorough research and a planned itinerary before deciding on where to stay.